 Estonia received the second highest number (998) of pension claims from Finland.
 This equalled 14 per cent of all pension claims sent abroad.
 The third highest number of claims was sent to Norway (518 claims or 7%) and the fourth to Germany (348 claims or 5%).

-The remaining claims were sent mainly to the UK, Denmark, Switzerland, the US and France and the Netherlands (1-2%/country).
-Other EU/EEA countries and countries with which Finland has a social security agreement received a total of 345 pension claims.
+The remaining claims were sent mainly to the UK (141 claims), Switzerland (140 claims), France (69 claims), the US (66 claims), Denmark (58 claims), Spain (56 claims) and Italy (56 claims).
+Other EU/EEA countries and countries with which Finland has a social security agreement received a total of 422 pension claims.

 |28.
 Czech Republic||8|